There are two types of judicial notarizations: a notary acknowledgement and a jurat.

 - Wait as the notary public notarizes your document online.
 The average wait time is about 60 seconds.

 - You’re done!
 Download your notarized PDF.

-Ready to get that acknowledgement notarized?
+Ready to get that jurat notarized?
 Visit Notarize to get started.